What Is ISO 45001 Certification?

 ISO 45001 aligns structurally with:

-At a high level, ISO 45001 requires organizations to address:
+At a high level, ISO 45001 requires organizations to address the following system elements.

 Organizational Context

-Understanding internal and external issues that affect occupational health and safety.
+Define internal and external issues affecting occupational health and safety performance.

-Top management must demonstrate commitment and ensure worker consultation and participation.
+Top management must demonstrate commitment and ensure worker consultation and participation in the OHSMS.

 Planning